* U.S. optimism over fiscal deal boosts markets

 RISK FLOWS CHANGE

-As investors returned to riskier assets, the other side of the coin was a retreat from safe-haven German government bonds, pushing benchmark 10-year debt yields up two basis points to 1.39 percent
+As investors returned to riskier assets, the other side of the coin was a retreat from safe-haven German government bonds, pushing benchmark 10-year debt yields up to 1.371 percent .

-The better tone allowed Italy to auction successfully six billion euros ($7.75 billion) of new 5- and 10- year debt, which was expected to complete its funding needs for the year.
-The yield on the 10-year bond was 4.45 percent, the lowest since November 2010.
+But the better tone allowed Italy to auction successfully six billion euros ($7.75 billion) of new 5- and 10- year debt, which was expected to complete its funding needs for the year.
+The yield on the 10-year bond was around the lowest since November 2010.

-Spain also announced it would sell some more bonds at an auction on Dec.
+Spain also took the opportunity to announce it would sell some more bonds at an auction on Dec.
 5, although it has completed raising all the money it needs for this year.

-The fall in Italian and Spanish yields helped to lift the euro against the dollar by 0.35 percent to $1.2997, with the hopes for a U.S. fiscal deal adding to support for the common currency.
+A fall in Italian and Spanish yields helped lift the euro against the dollar by 0.2 percent to $1.2974, with the hopes for a U.S. fiscal deal adding to support for the common currency.

 "Gold is being pulled higher on this prevailing optimism over the fiscal cliff," said Ross Norman, chief executive of bullion dealer Sharps Pixley.